Spondylarthrosis

 It has been hypothesized that the forelimb lameness in this patient was secondary to patient’s tendency to shift its body weight towards forelimb due to back pain.

-Female, 12 yo, 33 kg Labrador Retriver
+Female, 12 yo, 33 kg Labrador Retriever

 Patient was referred for suspected back pain, difficulty to jump, reluctant to move.
+Owner also reported behavioral changes such as reduced activity and interest during leash-walks, avoid playing and seems generally depressed.

 Orthopedic examination detect altered gait characterized by lumbar kyphosis, tendency to sit down / lie down.
 X-ray was performed with awake patient.